 The stem part of the T should not be made full height of the letter, as some space should be given at the top of the stem for the finishing part of the capital.
 Try to get the hook finish and then make an application of this in the word copies.
-The idea of giving this hook finish is to enable the writer to join the capital to the small letters following without lifting the pen.
+The data of giving this hook finish is to enable the writer to join the capital to the small letters following without lifting the pen.
 This effects quite a saving of time in business writing.
 Many business men use this style of hook finish wherever applicable.

-the the the the the the
+the pot the pot the pot